How are Uber and Lyft not profitable?

 Leveraging robust data analytic models like Arity’s PreQual offering will provide sharing economy companies with deeper insights into driver behavior and enable them to create more personalized shared experiences based on actual consumer behavioral trends.
 It’s very simple: having fleets of trusted, safe drivers will enhance the consumer experience and solidify ridesharing’s place as a ubiquitous mode of transportation.

 Long-Term Challenge: Understanding the Needs and Wants of Users

 Over the last decade, we have seen the development of the sharing economy across major industries such as transportation, healthcare, education, among many others.
 Emergent sharing marketplaces like Postmates, Handy, and Airbnb have demonstrated how services centered on consumer wants, needs, and experiences are at the core of this new facet of the global economy.
 As these companies continue to build technology that enables the growth of this shared business model, there will be an even greater need to understand consumer behavior through the intelligence and insights garnered from that data, allowing providers to continuously iterate models based on what the data is telling us.

 The Opportunity: Safer, Smarter, More Useful Services for All

-Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of shared mobility as a major force in our evolving transportation system.
+Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of sharing economy as a major force in our evolving transportation system.